 So, you can imagine my disgust when I learned that Walt Disney had a cousin named Dipp, who was given a permanent position at Imagineering, just because Dipp had saved Walt’s life once and was now “homeless, destitute and dependent on alcohol.”
 Thinly veiled nepotism, obvi.
 Well, good for Dipp.
 But you know what makes me really mad?
 According to Dream It!
-Screw It!, the brand new book from Devastator (more of a booklet, I guess), in an uncharacteristic series of blunders spanning 30 years, Disney Imagineering flubbed every single one of Dipp Disney’s extraordinary ideas.
+Screw It!, the brand new book from The Devastator, in an uncharacteristic series of blunders spanning 30 years, Disney Imagineering flubbed every single one of Dipp Disney’s extraordinary ideas.
 This book is a collection of those wasted gems, highlights of a lifetime of Brilliance & Grit from an unheralded master of creativity and entertainment.

 Anyway, you can see what a treasure trove this booklet is, though most of the ideas have missed their window.
 No one is afraid of Viet Cong anymore – at least, not like they are of pirates – so where’s the thrill?
 Coulda made a lot of memories with that one.
 Still, you can really see what we lost thru Imagineering’s clumsy handling of Dipp.
-The more you know about this sorta thing, the more you’ll appreciate the book(let).
+The more obsessed you are with this type of thing, the more you’ll appreciate the book.
 For example, say you are an amateur pro, like myself, and just know a ton about theme parks, attraction design, Imagineering and so forth, or perhaps you are an avid listener to such podcasts as The Season Pass or Mousetalgia, or maybe you read books about attractions or parks – you will appreciate the wealth of subtle detail and inside jokes in this well-researched work.
 And there’s a lot about Eisner.

 * Me, for instance